 The Company leases an office in Israel under an operating lease that expires on December 31, 2019.
 The annual base rent is \$82.
-The Company has an option to renew the lease agreement for three more years after the initial term period ends.
+The Company has an option to renew the lease agreement for thirty-six months after the initial term period ends.
 The annual base rent will increase by 4% beginning on the renewal option date.